 The absence of an umbrella document and thus a comprehensive analysis at the sector level is best seen in the difference between Table 15 and Table 17.
-Unlike the European approach (Table 15) where we can comprehensively view and compare the vulnerability of individual transport options and / or system elements, then we have to talk about the action plan for adaptation (prioritization first of all), in RS we have inconsistency in approach (and even the situation that different methodology is used for the same type of threat assessment, example of flood risk analysis in two different basins).
+Unlike the European approach (Table 15), where we can comprehensively view and compare the vulnerability of individual transport options and/or system elements, in Serbia there is an inconsistency in approach (and even the situation that different methodology is used for the same type of threat assessment, an example of flood risk analysis in two different basins).
+Above all, there is a need to consider the action plan for adaptation.